Attorney at Pritzker Hageman

-Tariq was selected to the 2023 edition of “Ones to Watch: Best Lawyers in America” for his high caliber work in personal injury litigation.
+Tariq was selected to the 2023 and 2024 editions of “Ones to Watch: Best Lawyers in America” for his high caliber work in personal injury litigation.

 “Being part of the team at Pritzker Hageman provides me with the chance to help people who are being wronged and taken advantage of.
 Insurance companies, manufacturers, trucking companies, healthcare providers – these organizations can get away with egregious behavior if left unchecked.
 Being a Personal Injury lawyer helps me to level the playing field for individuals who aren’t given a fair deal.” – Tariq